 We are encouraging recycling and have placed bins for recyclables, food waste and general waste in College areas.
-We have already phased out plastic bottles in all catering areas.
-Staff and students receive a free reusable water bottle and Keep Cup for hot drinks, and water fountains have been installed in all main College areas.
-Prior to this, 1,000 plastic bottles of water were purchased per week on average.
-Sparkling and filtered water for events is produced onsite and provided in reusable glass bottles.
+We have phased out plastic bottles and single-use takeaway containers in all catering areas.
+Staff and students receive a free reusable water bottle and Keep Cup for hot drinks, as well as reusable food container for take away food.
+Prior to this, 1,000 plastic bottles of water were purchased per week on average and over 25,000 single use food containers were used in 2021 and 2022.
+Water fountains have been installed in all main College areas, and sparkling and filtered water for events is produced onsite and provided in reusable glass bottles.
+Our College-run Nursery uses washable wipes and nappies, reusable aprons and face cloths and integrates activities to upcycle and reuse donated materials into daily play.

-In 2024 we will:
+In 2025 we will: